withstudiocms/.github/GOVERNANCE.md

 All contributor roles are granted for as long as the individual wishes to engage with the community and project.
 Contributors can choose to leave the project voluntarily at any point.

-Should a contributor violate the Code of Conduct, or should an Exalted member deem it necessary to the long term health of the community, a role can be revoked at the descretion of an Exalted member.
+Should a contributor violate the Code of Conduct, or should an Exalted member deem it necessary to the long-term health of the community, a role can be revoked at the discretion of an Exalted member.
 ### Level 1 - Honoured

 This role is given to members of the community to have proven they have interest in helping out with the project.